 And the key to this is the working space.
 Spending the whole day sitting at the same desk is totally out of the question.
 Gen Zs want to be able to move, to work wherever they feel happiest.
 We see it every day here at Agorize.
 Our team members might be at their desks, on the sofa in the entrance area, or in the creativity room.
 After all, if the change of scenery helps them to focus or be more creative, why not?
 That’s another thing about Generation Z – the need for personalization.
 And studies on the dangers of inactivity at work show that they’re right (a sedentary lifestyle could be worse for your health than smoking!).

 This need for personalization can also be seen in how they approach success.
-Generation Z doesn’t measure its success through the eyes of others, but through its own personal fulfilment.
+Generation Z doesn’t measure its success through the eyes of others, but through its own personal fulfillment.

 Review success criteria